charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 A _session_ represents a single invocation of Batect - so if you run `./batect build` and then `./batect unitTest`, this will create two telemetry sessions, one for each invocation.

-1️⃣ As Batect runs, it builds up the session, recording information such as details about Batect, the environment it's running in and your configuration.
+1️⃣ As Batect runs, it builds up the session, recording details about Batect, the environment it's running in and your configuration, amongst other things.
 It also records particular events that occur, like when an error occurs or when it shows you a "new version available" notification, and captures timing spans for performance-sensitive operations like loading configuration files.